Choosing the right swimming lesson program isn't as simple as signing up at your nearest pool.

 Some people prefer learning to swim on their own.

-This approach has become more popular with the Internet age and it could work well as long as you follow a good swimming lesson program structure (on DVD or online) which allows for this type of learning.
+This approach has become more popular with the Internet age and it could work well as long as you follow a good program structure (on DVD or online).

-One crucial problem with learning to swim on your own is the fact that every person is different in the way they learn and in their physical ability, so you might end up spending a lot of money and time before you find the right swimming lesson program for you.
+One crucial problem with learning on your own is that every person is different, so you might end up spending a lot of money and time before you find the right program for you.

 An experienced swim instructor will adjust the skills path to match your ability.
-If you cannot complete skill 1, you will be directed to start on a similar skill which will then help you get to mastering number 1.
+If you cannot complete skill 1, they will direct you to a similar skill that will help you master the first one.

-Learning to swim in private (one on one) or in group swimming lessons is the way to go for majority of us.
+Learning to swim in private (one on one) or in group lessons is the way to go for the majority of us.

-Private swimming lessons, meaning that there is one instructor for one or two swimmers, could be a bit more expensive endeavor at first, however, the rate of learning is much faster and more flexible.
+Private swimming lessons could be a bit more expensive at first, however, the rate of learning is much faster and more flexible.

-On the other hand, in group lessons there can usually be 5-20 swimmers who are all following the instructor's advice, so there are not many hands-on activities, however, they are much cheaper.
+On the other hand, in group lessons there can usually be 5-20 swimmers, so there are not many hands-on activities, however, they are much cheaper.

-The rule of thumb that I'd use here is that if you don't mind paying a bit more money at first, definitely go private.
+The rule of thumb I'd use is that if you don't mind paying a bit more at first, definitely go private.

-You will learn more in less time, so in a long run, it actually could be a better investment than taking numerous swimming lessons.
+You will learn more in less time, so in the long run, it could actually be a better investment.

 If you have a hydrophobia (fear of water), I'd recommend private lessons as well since you can advance in overcoming your fear on your own pace.

-If you have the time and luxury of choosing between more than one swim instructor, it is a very good idea to first go and observe the particular swim instructor at work.
+If you have the time and luxury of choosing between more than one swim instructor, it is a very good idea to first go and observe them at work.

 What you should look for is the enthusiasm with which the instructor operates.

-Does the instructor only stand on the pool deck throughout the entire swim lesson or does he/she get in the water with the swimmer to show and explain the different techniques?
+Does the instructor only stand on the pool deck, or do they get in the water to show and explain the different techniques?

 If you like what you see, why not take a few swimming lessons to start with and then see how it goes.

-If you are not very happy, then look for another swimming lesson program that will suit you better.
+If you are not happy, then look for another program that will suit you better.

-Remember that swimming is a priceless skill to have and no matter what path you will choose on your way to improve your swimming skills, you can learn to swim if the choice is wise.
+Remember that swimming is a priceless skill to have, and no matter what path you choose, you can learn to swim if the choice is wise.

 Is there one recipe on how to learn to swim that works for everyone?